Professor, Middle Eastern Languages and Cultures

 Socio-cultural history of dress and textile in African and Islamic cultures; fashion theory; aesthetics; the formation of ethnic and religious identities; and textile design.

-Professor, Middle Eastern Languages and Cultures; Program Director, Arabic Flagship Center
+Professor, Middle Eastern Languages and Cultures; Program Director, Arabic Flagship Program

 Arabic linguistics, phonetics, phonology, morphology, and syntax; teaching Arabic as a second language; translation.